 However, much of the fat in milk and dairy foods is saturated fat.
-For older children and adults, eating too much saturated fat can contribute to becoming overweight.
-It can also cause raised levels of cholesterol in the blood, and this can put you at increased risk of a heart attack or stroke.
+For older children and adults, eating too much fat can contribute to excess energy intakes, leading to becoming overweight.
+A diet high in saturated fat can also lead to raised levels of cholesterol in the blood, and this can put you at increased risk of a heart attack or stroke.

 You can check the amount of fat, salt and sugar in most dairy foods by looking at the nutrition information on the label.
 If you compare similar products you will be able to make healthier choices.
 Learn more in Food labels.